 The use of social media is widespread across multiple generations, varied demographics and income groups.
 Social media platforms are largely borderless, operating unchecked in many countries.
 They create the advantage of enabling better, cheaper and easier communication between friends, families and businesses.
-Despite the opportunities and advantages, it creates, we do need to be aware of its potential flip side and harm.
+Despite the opportunities and advantages, it creates, we do need to be aware of its potential flip side.
 As such many have been and continue to ask what the far-reaching impact of social media is on our wellbeing.
-One of the many questions psychologists and researchers are asking is, is there a link between social media and depression?
+One of the many questions psychologists and researchers are asking is if there may be a link between social media and depression?

 The use of social media platforms is not confined to personal use.
 Businesses and politicians use it for their own purposes.
 Their aims vary.
 Some are more obvious like market research, product placement and promotion.
 While others seek to reach supporters, manipulate current events or even incite and perpetuate violence.
 Thus, social media in itself is not necessarily good or bad.
 However, given that not everyone’s intentions are equal, how and why it’s used and by whom, can matter immensely.